 One promising youngster that failed to automatically qualify for a medal was 17-year-old Harvey Elliot, who made just two appearances for the Reds.

-After being spoken of so highly from Klopp since from in July 2019, Elliott has peered in and around the first team since the start of the campaign and put in some eye-catching displays.
+After being spoken of so highly from Klopp since signing from Fulham in July 2019, Elliott has peered in and around the first team since the start of the campaign and put in some eye-catching displays.

-He became the Premier League's youngest player, at just 16 years and 30 days, last season when he came on as a substitute for the Cottagers against last season.
+He became the Premier League's youngest player, at just 16 years and 30 days, last season when he came on as a substitute for the Cottagers against Wolves last season.

-Young goalkeeper was another who wasn't eligible for an automatic medal, but with the Reds being handed 40 medals to divvy up between their squad, it's likely the club handed these out to them following the ceremony.
+Young goalkeeper Caoimhin Kelleher was another who wasn't eligible for an automatic medal, but with the Reds being handed 40 medals to divvy up between their squad, it's likely the club handed these out to them following the ceremony.